christopni/softeng-ev/front-end/README.md

 npm install moment --save
 ```

-Finally, run the following instructions ("my-app" is the name of your application):
+Now, run the following instructions ("my-app" is the name of your application):

 ```
 npx create-react-app my-app